HERA-Team/hera_opm/docs/config_files.md

 The arguments that should be passed in to the corresponding task script.
 See the Replacement section below for further explanation.

-### prereqs

-Pre-requisite steps that must be completed (for all polarizations) before a task is executed.
-Due to the sequential nature of the pipeline, this option is not necessary for instances where there is only a single polarization to be analyzed.
-However, for instances where multiple polarizations are present, these actions act as a "barrier" to further progress.
-For instance, before the `yy` polarization can run the `firstcal` step, it requires information about excluded antennas, determined by the `ant_metrics` analysis.
-This analysis is only performed for the `xx` task thread (though it requires all 4 polarizations).
-Therefore, the `yy` pipeline thread may arrive at the `firstcal` step before the associated `ant_metrics` thread has finished running.
-By adding `ANT_METRICS` to the `FIRSTCAL::prereqs` section, we ensure that the `ANT_METRICS` step has completed for *all* polarization threads before attempting to execute *any* `FIRSTCAL` steps.
-This ensures that all prerequisites have been met in terms of expected output files being produced.

 ### n_time_neighbors